Public API Changes in Aspose.Cells 8.9.0

 Added PivotTable.Excel2003Compatible Property

-Aspose.Cells for Java API has exposed the Boolean type Excel2003Compatible property for the PivotTable class which allows to specify if the PivotTable is Excel 2003 compatible for refreshing purposes.
-The default value of Excel2003Compatible property is true, that means a string must be less than or equal to 255 characters.
+Aspose.Cells for Java API has exposed the Boolean‑type Excel2003Compatible property for the PivotTable class, which allows you to specify whether the PivotTable is Excel 2003 compatible for refreshing purposes.
+The default value of the Excel2003Compatible property is true, which means a string must be less than or equal to 255 characters.
 If the string is greater than 255 characters, it will be truncated.
-If false, the aforementioned restriction will not be imposed.
+If false, the aforementioned restriction is not imposed.

 Following is the simple usage scenario.